Like any surgery, a total knee replacement presents risks. It also involves a long recovery and rehabilitation process.

 And, of course, it’s wise to exhaust all other treatment methods and therapies before undergoing a TKR.
 You first may want to consider lifestyle changes, the use of medication and injections, strengthening exercises, alternative treatment methods such as acupuncture, and other surgical procedures, including arthroscopy (although arthroscopy has little to offer for arthritis).

 However, it’s possible that even after you’ve tried all these other options, your doctor will still recommend a TKR.

 Prior to recommending a TKR, an orthopedic surgeon will conduct a thorough examination of your knee using X-rays and possibly an MRI to see inside of it.
 They will also go over your recent medical history to determine whether or not the TKR is necessary.

 Delaying or declining a TKR after your surgeon has recommended the procedure can have serious repercussions.
 For example, it can lead to:

 - weakened or lost function in muscles and ligaments

-- greater difficulty or an inability to engage in normal daily activities—including walking, driving, and bathing—due to chronic pain and a loss of functionality.
-The result could be a further reduced quality of life and a negative impact on your emotional well-being.
+- greater difficulty or an inability to engage in normal daily activities—including walking, driving, and bathing—due to chronic pain and a loss of functionality (which could result in a further reduced quality of life and a negative impact on your emotional well-being)